 The Commissioner’s role is not individual advocacy such as resolving disputes, providing legal advice, representing renters at court or tribunal hearings or dealing with complaints about government services.
 Other agencies and support services deal with these matters.

 For information about these agencies and services, see Where to get help.

 Renting in Victoria Annual Snapshot

-The Commissioner has produced this first Annual Snapshot publication to provide summary data about what is happening in the Victorian rental sector.
-Read the Victoria Annual Snapshot 2020.
+The Commissioner produces an Annual Snapshot publication to provide summary data about what is happening in the Victorian rental sector.

 The Annual Snapshot aims to improve general knowledge about renting and assist people developing policy and services by providing them with information on rental issues and other helpful data.

 The Annual Snapshot draws on information from demographic and population data sources such as the Australian Census and the Residential Tenancies Bond Authority, and the main organisations that renters turn to for assistance such as Tenants Victoria, Consumer Affairs Victoria, the Victorian Civil and Administrative Tribunal, welfare agencies and community legal services.